 - i.
 National Application Form in MS Word (.docx) and a signed scanned copy in PDF format. - ii.
-Declarations applicable to Indirect State Aid, when an eligible undertaking is a partner in the same project consortium as a public entity and/or public research and knowledge-dissemination organisation that does not carry out an economic activity within the meaning of Article 107 TFEU. - iii.
+Declarations that the eligible applicant is a public entity or a public RKDO that does not carry out an economic activity within the meaning of Article 107 TFEU.
+Where applicable, declarations of any indirect state aid, when an eligible undertaking (as defined in Section 1.1 of the National Rules for Participation State Aid) is a partner in the same project consortium as a public entity and/or public research and knowledge dissemination organisation that does not carry out an economic activity within the meaning of Article 107 TFEU. - iii.
 Curricula Vitae of Principal Investigator and other key researchers highlighting R&I related experience.
 These should clearly establish that the Consortium has the potential to carry out the assigned project tasks/activities.